kubewarden/rfc/rfc/0026-unified-admission-controller-chart.md

 `defaults.policyServer.enabled: false`):

 1. Helm updates (or removes) the ConfigMap.
-2. On the next tick, `DefaultsApplier.reconcile()` reads the updated ConfigMap.
+2. The ConfigMap update triggers a reconciliation. `DefaultsApplier.Reconcile()` reads the updated ConfigMap.
    If the PolicyServer's YAML key is absent (or the ConfigMap itself is absent), the PolicyServer is no longer in the desired set.
 3. The stale `default` PolicyServer resource is deleted because it carries the